P0rt/P0rt/README.md

 👋 Hey there!
 I'm

 # Sergei Parfenov
-I'm an engineer fueled by a passion for education and technology.
-I constantly seek innovative ways to elevate the learning experience and make a significant positive impact.
-Beyond the world of tech, my two loyal dogs are my ultimate companions during moments of relaxation.
+An engineer driven by passion for education and technology.
+I constantly explore innovative approaches to improving the educational process, striving to create meaningful change.
+Beyond the tech world, I find joy in the company of my two loyal dogs.

-Dive into my professional journey on my [resume](http://p0rt.github.io/resume/).
-At present, I'm steering the ship as a Product Technical Manager in TripleTen, orchestrating the creation of next-gen educational technology.
+AI/ML Engineer at TripleTen, where I develop and implement artificial intelligence and machine learning solutions.
+A detailed description of my professional journey is available in my [resume](http://p0rt.github.io/resume/).

 🦄 Let's connect and chat:

 - [LinkedIn](https://www.linkedin.com/in/sergey-p-721b25171/)